VMLC-PV/SIMsalabim_Python/README.md

 Vincent M. Le Corre (Main)

 ## Description
-All these codes are written to be used with the open-source drift-diffusion suit written by Prof. L. Jan Anton Koster from University of Groningen.
-(See [GitHub repository](https://github.com/kostergroup/SIMsalabim)) They can be used to run the simulation, plot and do analysis of the output from the simulations for both steady-state with SimSS and transient with ZimT.\
+All these codes are written to be used with the open-source drift-diffusion suit written by Prof. L. Jan Anton Koster from the University of Groningen.
+(See [GitHub repository](https://github.com/kostergroup/SIMsalabim)) They can be used to run the simulation, plot and do an analysis of the output from the simulations for both steady-state with SimSS and transient with ZimT.\
-Codes can be ran on Windows and Linux.
-However, the running simulations in parallel is not possible on Windows yet.
+Codes can be run on Windows and Linux.
+However, running simulations in parallel is not possible on Windows yet.

 ### Example Data
 Some typical experimental data are also provided in the `Example_data` folder.
 This data is provided to help users get a head start when they try to reproduce their own experimental data.\
-These example files represent a good starting point if a user want to use SIMsalabim to fit their data or just simulate a typical organic or perovskite solar cell device.\
+These example files represent a good starting point if a user wants to use SIMsalabim to fit their data or just simulate a typical organic or perovskite solar cell device.\
 The data was taken from the following papers:\
 - [Energy & Environmental Science, 2020, 13, 2134-2141 ](https://doi.org/10.1039/D0EE00714E) (Example data for an organic solar cell)
 - [Solar RRL 2022, 6, 2100772 ](https://doi.org/10.1002/solr.202100772)  (Example data for a perovskite solar cell)